 15 July – 3 August 2001 – Miami, USA

-The IAI and the Rosenstiel School of Marine and Atmospheric Science of the University of Miami (UM) organized this Summer Institute.
-To plan and conduct the Institute, the IAI and UM have joined efforts with UNESCO’s Regional Office of Science and Technology for Latin America and the Caribbean.
-Full financial support for the Summer Institute was provided by the United States’ National Science Foundation (NSF).
+The theme of the Institute 2001 was “Integrated Management of Water Resources in the Americas: Challenges and Emerging Issues”.
+To plan and conduct the Institute 2001, the IAI and UM have joined efforts with UNESCO’s Regional Office of Science and Technology for Latin America and the Caribbean.
+Full financial support for the Summer Institute on Interdisciplinary Science in the Americas was provided by the United States’ National Science Foundation (NSF).

-(2) governance (regulatory and institutional issues);
+– Governance (regulatory and institutional issues)

-(4) new challenges in water resources management (new techniques, development of common language and interdisciplinary approaches).
+– New challenges in water resources management (new techniques, development of common language and interdisciplinary approaches).

 The Institute was organized around a variety of activities, many of them highly participatory.
 Two Institute leaders (with backgrounds in natural and social sciences) presented introductory lectures to establish a common language among participants.
 Subsequently, several guest lecturers addressed in depth specific topics of the Institute’s program.
 Guest lecturers came from academic institutions, government agencies, non-governmental organizations, and multilateral credit institutions from the Americas.
 Participants also carried out hands-on research projects and applied the concepts learned during the Institute.